mnot/I-D/variants/draft.md

 When negotiating for the `Content-Encoding` response header field's value, the applicable request header field is `Accept-Encoding`, as per {{!RFC7231}} Section 5.3.4.

-To perform content negotiation for Content-Encoding given an `incoming-request`, `stored-responses` and `available-values`:
+To perform content negotiation for Content-Encoding given an request-value and available-values:

-1. Let `preferred-codings` be a list of the `coding`s in the "Accept-Encoding" header field of `incoming-request`, ordered by their `weight`, highest to lowest.
-If "Accept-Encoding" is not present or empty, `preferred-codings` will be empty.
+1. Let preferred-codings be a list of the codings in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any coding with a weight of 0).
+If "Accept-Encoding" is not present or empty, preferred-codings will be empty.
-2. If `identity` is not a member of `preferred-codings`, append `identity` to `preferred-codings` with a `weight` of 0.001.
+2. If "identity" is not a member of preferred-codings, append "identity".
-3. Remove any member of `preferred-codings` whose `weight` is 0.
-4. Append "identity" to `available-values`.
+3. Append "identity" to available-values.
-5. Remove any member of `available-values` not present in `preferred-codings`, comparing in a case-insensitive fashion.
+4. Remove any member of available-values not present in preferred-codings, comparing in a case-insensitive fashion.
-6. Let `filtered-responses` be an empty list.
-7. For each `available-value` of `available-values`:
-   1. If there is a member of `stored-responses` whose "Content-Encoding" field-value has `content-coding`s ({{!RFC7231}}, Section 3.1.2.2) that all match members of `available-value` in a case-insensitive fashion, append that stored response to `filtered-responses`.
-8. If there is a member of `stored-responses` that does not have a "Content-Encoding" header field, append that stored response to `filtered-responses`.
-9. Return `filtered-responses`.
+5. Return available-values.

-This algorithm selects the stored response(s) in order of preference by the client; if none are stored in cache, the request will be forwarded towards the origin.
-It defaults to the "identity" non-encoding.

-Implementations MAY remove members of `filtered-responses` based upon their `weight` or other criteria before returning.
+Implementations MAY remove other members of `available-responses` based upon their `weight` or other criteria before returning.
 For example, they might wish to return an empty list when the client's most-preferred available response is not stored, so as to populate the cache as well as honour the client's preferences.

 ## Content-Language {#content-language}

 When negotiating for the `Content-Language` response header field's value, the applicable request header field is `Accept-Language`, as per {{!RFC7231}} Section 5.3.5.

-To perform content negotiation for Content-Language given an `incoming-request`, `stored-responses` and `available-values`:
+To perform content negotiation for Content-Language given an request-value and available-values:

-1. Let `preferred-langs` be a list of the `language-range`s in the "Accept-Language" header field ({{!RFC7231}}, Section 5.3.5) of `incoming-request`, ordered by their `weight`, highest to lowest.
+1. Let preferred-langs be a list of the language-ranges in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any language-range with a weight of 0).
-2. If `preferred-langs` is empty, append "*" with a `weight` of 0.001.
+2. If preferred-langs is empty, append "*".
-3. Remove any member of `preferred-langs` whose `weight` is 0.
-4. Filter `available-values` using `preferred-langs` with either the Basic Filtering scheme defined in {{!RFC4647}} Section 3.3.1, or the Lookup scheme defined in Section 3.4 of that document.
-Use the first member of `available-values` as the default.
+3. Filter available-values using preferred-langs with either the Basic Filtering scheme defined in {{!RFC4647}} Section 3.3.1, or the Lookup scheme defined in Section 3.4 of that document.
+Use the first member of available-values as the default.
-5. Let `filtered-responses` be an empty list.
-6. For each `available-value` of `available-values`:
-   1. If there is a member of `stored-responses` whose "Content-Language" field-value has a `language-tag` ({{!RFC7231}}, Section 3.1.3.2) that matches `available-value` in a case-insensitive fashion, append that stored response to `filtered-responses`.
-7. Return `filtered-responses`.
+4. Return available-values.

-This algorithm selects the available response(s) (according to `Variants`) in order of preference by the client; if none are stored in cache, the request will be forwarded towards the origin.
-If no preferred language can be selected, the first `available-value` will be used as the default.

-Implementations MAY remove members of `filtered-responses` based upon their `weight` or other criteria before returning.
+Implementations MAY remove members of available-values based upon their weight or other criteria before returning.
 For example, they might wish to return an empty list when the client's most-preferred available response is not stored, so as to populate the cache as well as honour the client's preferences.